 CPU20 CPU Module Category Compiler-Fixed Function An unexpected Vacant Memory Access Flag (VMAIFG) can be triggered due to the CPU autoincrement of the MAB+2 outside the range of a valid memory block.
 Description The VMAIFG can be triggered under the following conditions: 1.
-If an interrupt is requested, fetched by the CPU, but lost before excution of the interrupt service routine.
+If an interrupt is requested, service routine.
+1. If an interrupt is requested, fetched by the CPU, but lost before excution of the interrupt service routine.
 OR 2.
 If a PC-modifying instruction (e.g ret, push, call, pop, jmp, br) is fetched from the last address of a section of memory (e.g FLASH, RAM) that is not continguous to a higher, valid section on the memory map.
-Workaround For case 1 - None.
-For case 2 - If code is affected, edit the linker command file to make the last four bytes of affected memory sections unavailable.
-Refer to the table below for compiler-specific fix implementation information.

-IDE/Compiler Version Number Notes IAR Embedded Workbench IAR EW430 v6.40 or later TI MSP430 Compiler Tools (Code Composer Studio) Not affected MSP430 GNU Compiler (MSP430- GCC) Not affected
+WorkaroundFor case 1 - None.For case 2 - If code is affected, edit the linker command file to make the last fo affected memory sections unavailable.Refer to the table below for compiler-specific fix implementation information.
+IDE/Compiler Version Number Notes IAR Embedded Workbench IAR EW430 v6.40 or later TI MSP430 Compiler Tools (Code Composer Studio) Not affected